Zechariah 4 – By My Spirit, Says the LORD

 i.
 Anointed ones is literally sons of oil.
 In Hebrew idioms the son of something is radically characterized by that thing.
 For example, the sons of Belial totally represent their pagan god Belial.
 These two are so characterized by the ministry and the power of the Holy Spirit that they are sons of oil.

 ii.
-How did the trees supply the oil?
-It came out of the trees.
+We note that the oil came out of the trees.
 All real ministry is giving of ourselves.
 It doesn’t matter how much we have; what matters is how much we give of ourselves.
 Some people are like a huge tank of oil that you might see at a refinery.
 You think, “that’s enough gas to last a lifetime” – but you could never fill your tank there.
 At the refinery there is much supply, but no delivery.
 A five-gallon can of gas at home can carry only a little supply – but it will deliver.